puppetlabs/puppet-docs/source/puppet/6.0/type.md

 and will be stopped.
 The timeout is specified in seconds.
 The default timeout is 300 seconds and you can set it to 0 to disable the timeout.

+Default: `300`

 ([↑ Back to exec attributes](#exec-attributes))

 <h4 id="exec-attribute-tries">tries</h4>

 The number of times execution of the command should be tried.
-Defaults to '1'.
 This many attempts will be made to execute the command until an acceptable return code is returned.
 Note that the timeout parameter applies to each try rather than to the complete set of tries.

+Default: `1`

 ([↑ Back to exec attributes](#exec-attributes))

 <h4 id="exec-attribute-try_sleep">try_sleep</h4>

 The time to sleep in seconds between 'tries'.

+Default: `0`

 ([↑ Back to exec attributes](#exec-attributes))